Siege of Savage's Old Fields

 The siege of Savage's Old Fields (also known as the first siege of Ninety Six, November 19–21, 1775) was an encounter between Patriot and Loyalist forces in the back country town of Ninety Six, South Carolina, early in the American Revolutionary War.
 It was the first major conflict in South Carolina in the war, having been preceded by bloodless seizures of several military fortifications in the province.

 Patriot forces under the command of Major Andrew Williamson had been dispatched to the area to recover a shipment of gunpowder and ammunition intended for the Cherokee that had been seized by Loyalists.
 Williamson's force, numbering over 500, established a stockaded fort near Ninety Six, where it was surrounded by some 1,900 Loyalists.

-Because the war was in its early days and the partisan war in the southern back country had not become as brutal as it would be later in the war, the siege was conducted desultorily, and was effectively a stalemate.
-After two days the Loyalists withdrew.
-4 Loyalists were killed, and 20 were wounded.
-The patriots lost only 1 soldier and 12 others were wounded.
-The Patriots also withdrew toward the coast, but a major Patriot expedition not long after resulted in the arrest or flight of most of the Loyalist leadership.
+The war was in its early days and the partisan war in the southern back country had not become as brutal as it later became; the siege was conducted in a desultory manner and was effectively a stalemate.
+After two days, the Loyalists withdrew.
+Four Loyalists were killed, and 20 were wounded.
+One Patriot was killed and twelve were wounded.
+The Patriots withdrew toward the coast, but a major Patriot expedition not long after led to the arrest or flight of most of the Loyalist leadership.

 Background

 When the American Revolutionary War began in Massachusetts in April 1775, the free population of the Province of South Carolina was divided in its reaction.
-Many English coastal residents were either neutral or favored the rebellion, while significant numbers of back country residents, many of whom were German and Scottish immigrants, were opposed.
+Many English coastal residents were either neutral or favored the rebellion, while significant numbers of backcountry residents, many of whom were German and Scottish immigrants, were opposed.
 Loyalist sentiment in the back country was dominated by Thomas Fletchall, a vocal and active opponent of Patriot attempts to resist King and Parliament.
 By August 1775 tensions between Patriot and Loyalist in the province had escalated to the point where both sides had raised sizable militia forces.

 Events were largely nonviolent for some time, although there were isolated instances of tarring and feathering, but tensions were high as the sides struggled for control of munitions.
 The Council of Safety in early August sent William Henry Drayton and Reverend William Tennent to Ninety Six to rally Patriot support and suppress growing Loyalist support in the back country.
 Drayton was able to negotiate a tenuous truce with Fletchall in September.